 In the picture above the green inside the circles represents nutrients that are trapped inside of a plant cell wall, and they leave our body without any of the nutrients being absorbed.
 The green in the background represents nutrients that have been released from the plant cell walls, these nutrients are available for absorption.
-With a Whole Food Juice (aka Smoothie) the popped cell walls (aka fiber, aka cellulose) is included in the drink and slows the release of sugar into the blood stream.
-With the Juice, the plant cell walls (aka fiber, aka cellulose) is removed, and the sugars in the juice are quickly released into the blood stream which causes a bigger insulin response.
+With a Whole Food Juice (aka Smoothie) the popped cell walls (aka fiber, aka cellulose) are included in the drink and slows the release of sugar into the bloodstream.
+With the Juice, the plant cell walls (aka fiber, aka cellulose) are removed, and the sugars in the juice are quickly released into the bloodstream which causes a bigger insulin response.
 It takes more produce to make a glass of juice, to make up for the fiber that is removed.

 SUBSCRIBE TO THE BLENDER LADY BLOG…

 (to be notified when there is a new post)